 1 The one thing I'll say is this.
-Again, I

-2 pointed it out before.
+Again, I pointed it out before.

-3 You all sit out there as the general partners, and other than the fact that you may be jointly and 4 severally liable on a clawback theory, you are 5 subsequent transferees for everything you got back, 6 so there may still be a value in putting up a 7 defense at the front end, even if there is a 8 clawback claim against either of the partnerships 9 because at a minimum, we all know as lawyers, if 10 you put up a good enough fight, you can a lot of 11 and defaulting and getting a large judgment that would then pass through to all the partners.

-12 times settle a lot cheaper than simply rolling over 13
+2 3 You all sit out there as the general partners,

+4 and other than the fact that you may be jointly and 5 severally liable on a clawback theory, you are subsequent transferees for everything you got back, 6 7 so there may still be a value in putting up a 8 defense at the front end, even if there is a clawback claim against either of the partnerships 9 because at a minimum, we all know as lawyers, if 10 you put up a good enough fight, you can a lot of 11 times settle a lot cheaper than simply rolling over 12